Hero Background

 Business Process and Functional Testing

 Once the pieces are in place, you need to see how the system supports real business operations.
+This layer of testing validates that Salesforce delivers the right outcomes for users across their daily workflows.

 • Functional testing ensures page layouts, validation rules, workflows, and approvals work according to requirements.